warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-cross-chain-app.md

 sidebar_position: 3
 ---

-# Deploy a cross-chain app
+# Deploy a cross-chain application using GMP

 ## Overview

-This guide explains how to build a logic for a **cross-chain app**.
+This guide explains how to build the logic for a **cross-chain app** using **Axelar GMP** (General Message Passing).

 You'll deploy two contracts:

 - An EVM contract on **Ethereum Sepolia**
 - A WASM contract on **Warden** (**Buenavista testnet**)

 After you execute the WASM contract on Warden, it'll be able to burn tokens from the EVM contract on Sepolia.
-For cross-chain interaction, the contracts will use the [x/gmp module](/learn/warden-protocol-modules/external-modules#xgmp), which enables **Axelar GMP** (General Message Passing).
+For cross-chain interaction, the contracts will use the [x/gmp module](/learn/warden-protocol-modules/external-modules#xgmp), which enables Axelar GMP.

-This guide assumes you have a basic familiarity with Solidity and Rust and smart contract deployment.
+Note that this guide assumes you have a basic familiarity with Solidity and Rust and smart contract deployment.

 ## 1. Deploy an EVM contract on Sepolia